jonathanirvings/judgels-wiki/Dev's-Guide:-Running-from-source.md

 1. Make sure that you can see the Judgels homepage with no errors.
 1. Log in to Judgels using superadmin account (username: `superadmin`, password: `superadmin`).
 1. Make sure that you can log in successfully.

+Congratulations, you have successfully run Judgels from source!